encode/django-rest-framework/docs/community/third-party-packages.md

 * [django-rest-framework-condition][django-rest-framework-condition] - Decorators for managing HTTP cache headers for Django REST framework (ETag and Last-modified).
 * [django-rest-witchcraft][django-rest-witchcraft] - Provides DRF integration with SQLAlchemy with SQLAlchemy model serializers/viewsets and a bunch of other goodies
 * [djangorestframework-mvt][djangorestframework-mvt] - An extension for creating views that serve Postgres data as Map Box Vector Tiles.
+* [djangorestframework-features][djangorestframework-features] - Advanced schema generation and more based on named features.

 [cite]: http://www.software-ecosystems.com/Software_Ecosystems/Ecosystems.html
 [cookiecutter]: https://github.com/jpadilla/cookiecutter-django-rest-framework